 Have the name of your hostel written down somewhere clear and the address so you can get home safely.
 Keep some money aside for a taxi and ask the hostel staff for a reputable taxi company before going out.

 Staying in central hostels can be great because the bars are often nearby.
-Use your judgment and have fun with ought putting yourself at unnecessary risk.
+Use your judgment and have fun without putting yourself at unnecessary risk.

 I use World Nomads for my travel insurance as it provides a higher level of coverage than I get from my European Health Insurance Card alone.
 For more info on this check out my ultimate guide on travel insurance as each person’s needs is different.